 Today, international news stories can change from minute to minute, and lectures and panel discussions can’t always dive in to the latest developments.
 News & Views, a new conversation-based series from the International Relations Council, brings together a small group of community members for respectful, substantive discussion around one of that week’s top international news stories.
 Facilitated by a seasoned member of the International Relations Council, the group meets in different informal settings around town, like a happy hour on the Plaza, for a guided conversation about a topic and articles that we’ll share just a few days in advance.
 Individuals of all backgrounds, interests, and perspectives are welcome – we just ask that you bring an open mind, thoughtful questions, and common courtesy.
 Registration is free but helps us with planning; individuals cover their own food and drinks.

-Join our next Digital News & Views on Thursday, April 9 from
+Join our next Digital News & Views, themed around secession movement, on Thursday, May 21 from

 January 23, 2020 – Global Impact of Aging Populations